scriptrdotio/howto/tutorials/endtoendapp1/README.md

 ```
 That's all.
 Don't forget to save your changes.

-## Query the data store for the last 20 historical values of each measurement
+### 3. Query the data store for the historical values of each measurement

 Scriptr.io queries allow you to retrieve documents from your NoSQL store, based on some criteria you specify.
 A query requires you to specify the following (at least):
 - the query expression (filtering criteria)